 (3) In contrast to the scope of liability for a current owner, a person may only be liable as a "former owner" if the person held title "at the time of disposal."
-Some courts have held that even the mere migration of previously-deposited or released hazardous substances constitutes "disposal" so that a former owner that simply held title while contaminants migrated (passive disposal) could be liable as a CERCLA past owner.99 However, the majority of jurisdictions now appear to require that a party must be engaged in active conduct to be liable as a former owner "at the time of disposal."100 In many jurisdictions, development activities such as grading and soil relocation may be the kind of active conduct that can be considered "disposal" for purposes of CERCLA liability.101
+Some courts have held that even the mere migration of previously-deposited or released hazardous substances constitutes "disposal" so that a former owner that simply held title while contaminants migrated (passive disposal) could be liable as a CERCLA past owner.
+However, the majority of jurisdictions now appear to require that a party must be engaged in active conduct to be liable as a former owner "at the time of disposal."
+In many jurisdictions, development activities such as grading and soil relocation may be the kind of active conduct that can be considered "disposal" for purposes of CERCLA liability.

-X1.1.5.2 CERCLA Operator Liability:102
+X1.1.5.2 CERCLA Operator Liability: 101

 (1) A person may be liable as a CERCLA operator when they exercise control over a facility.
 To be considered a CERCLA operator, the United States Supreme Court held in United States v.
-Bestfoods that a person must "manage, direct, or conduct operations specifically related to pollution, that is, operations having to do with the leakage or disposal of hazardous waste, or decisions about compliance with environmental regulations."103 Following Bestfoods, parent corporations and individual shareholders may be directly liable as CERCLA operator for subsidiary facilities only if they exercise actual control over the operations at the facility that caused the contamination.104 A parent corporation may be held derivatively or indirectly liable for the environmental liabilities of its subsidiary only on a traditional corporate veil piercing analysis.105 Municipalities have been found liable as operators of sewer systems that allowed contaminants to escape into the environment.106

-(2) Some courts have held that a person may be liable as a current CERCLA operator where the person did not exercise control over historic operations that caused the contamination but dispersed or moved around contaminated soil during grading and excavation activities.107 A managing agent of a shopping center that had been contaminated by releases from a dry cleaner may also be potentially liable as a CERCLA operator.108
+Bestfoods that a person must "manage, direct, or conduct operations specifically related to pollution, that is, operations having to do with the leakage or disposal of hazardous waste, or decisions about compliance with environmental regulations."102 Following Bestfoods, parent corporations and individual shareholders may be directly liable as CERCLA operators for subsidiary facilities only if they exercise actual control over the operations at the facility that caused the contamination.
+103 A parent corporation may be held derivatively or indirectly liable for the environmental liabilities of its subsidiary only on a traditional corporate veil piercing analysis.
+104 Municipalities have been found liable as operators of sewer systems that allowed contaminants to escape into the environment.
+105 control over historic operations that caused the contamination but dispersed or moved around contaminated soil during grading and excavation activities.
+A managing agent of a shopping center that had been contaminated by releases from a dry cleaner may also be potentially liable as a CERCLA operator.